Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training

 \section{Character-level Manipulation Tasks}

 Our suite of tasks (Figure~\ref{fig:tasks}) is designed to test models along aspects of form, meaning, and context.
 We provide a loose categorization of each task in Table~\ref{table:task-taxonomy}.
 All character manipulation tasks involve aspects of form.
-However, the role of meaning and context vary by task.
+However, the roles for meaning and context vary by task.
 Our task set covers all combinations of values.
 We also test two variants of spelling correction that differ in the role of context.
 For evaluating the form aspect, we construct In-Vocab (IV) and Out-Of-Vocab (OOV) splits with the source tokens in or out of the training vocab.
 For evaluating meaning and context aspects, we construct task-specific test sets detailed below.